Ever come across a product that says, “best for olive skin tone” and wonder exactly what that means?

 Use the Fitzpatrick Scale to Find the Right Foundation & Concealer

 Have you ever tried to match foundation or concealer to your skin and noticed how tricky it could be?
-Below is a detailed description of each type of this skin tone
+Below is a detailed description of each type of skin tone…

 1. Type III Pigmentation